 Links and chronology amongst the MS, TS, MDD, system engineering plan, project management plan and system concept report are provided on the Figure B-1.

-The MDD is produced by system engineering organization of the mission responsible (typically an Agency or other institutional actors ) ) and defines a concept that aims at satisfying the preliminary technical requirements specification, and presents how the objectives, operation profile, major system events and capabilities, contingencies and performance standards are expected to be achieved.
+The MDD is produced by the top-level customer (as described in ECSS-S-ST-00 clause 6.1 and figure 6-1) (typically an Agency or other institutional actors ) and defines a concept that aims at satisfying the preliminary technical requirements specification, and presents how the objectives, operation profile, major system events and capabilities, contingencies and performance standards are expected to be achieved.

 For each mission concept, the MDD is a complete description of that concept.
 And to each MDD a SEP evaluating the related system engineering effort and a report evaluating the related programmatic aspect are associated.